tjthejuggler/JugVid2/README.md

 2. **Depth Processing Module**: Processes depth data to identify potential ball candidates
 3. **Skeleton Detection Module**: Detects the juggler's skeleton and extracts hand positions
 4. **Blob Detection Module**: Detects potential ball candidates in the filtered depth mask
+5. **Simple Tracker Module**: Provides basic tracking of average object positions
-5. **Color Calibration Module**: Handles the calibration of ball colors
+6. **Color Calibration Module**: Handles the calibration of ball colors
-6. **Ball Identification Module**: Identifies which blob corresponds to which ball
+7. **Ball Identification Module**: Identifies which blob corresponds to which ball
-7. **Multi-Ball Tracking Module**: Tracks multiple balls in 3D space
+8. **Multi-Ball Tracking Module**: Tracks multiple balls in 3D space
-8. **Visualization Module**: Displays the tracking results and UI elements
+9. **Visualization Module**: Displays the tracking results and UI elements
-9. **UI Manager**: Handles the user interface for the application
+10. **UI Manager**: Handles the user interface for the application
-10. **Extension Manager**: Manages the registration and execution of extensions
+11. **Extension Manager**: Manages the registration and execution of extensions

 ## Extending the System